vondadil/zilla-2000/README.md

 2. (Optional) Enable the Menu Bar (Right-Click on the empty space in the Main Toolbar and select the `Menu Bar` checkbox)
 3. Go to `about:support`, find the entry for your profile directory  and click `Open Directory`
 4. [Download this repository](https://github.com/vondadil/zilla-2000/archive/refs/heads/zilla-rewrite.zip) and copy the folder `chrome` into your profile directory
+   - If you already have another UserCSS Firefox theme installed, delete the existing chrome folder first!
+This will remove the old theme.
-5. Go to `about:config`, search for `toolkit.legacyUserProfileCustomizations.stylesheets` and set it to true by double-clicking the list entry
+6. Go to `about:config`, search for `toolkit.legacyUserProfileCustomizations.stylesheets` and set it to true by double-clicking the list entry
 5. Restart Firefox

 *Notice:* Not enabling the Title Bar may result in visual bugs